clinoge/excelbar/_posts/2018-08-08-the-letter.md

 "I said I'm going back!" the blue circle was closing, its light growing.

-"YOU CAN'T" Orel's face was contorted, he too had a family back "WE CAN'T"
+"YOU CAN'T" Orel's face was contorted, he too had a brother back "WE CAN'T"

 "OF COURSE WE CAN" earth screamed, the Edowin had to be just above them, the ceiling seemed about to fall apart with the tremor "WE CAN AND WE'RE